Sri Lanka Rupavahini Corporation: Logo

 Rupavahini's logo, designed by artist and painter Bandula Peiris, depicts a hill mynah carrying a message in gold on a red TV screen.
 The bird's wings represent VHF and UHF television aerials, and the semi-circle holding the wings represents a satellite dish.
-The bottom of the message contains an easter egg which, if rotated, reveals Bandula's initial "බ" in square format.
+The bottom of the message contains a hidden feature which, if rotated, reveals Bandula's initial "බ" in square format.
 Apart from a few months in 2022, the channel's name in Sinhala (රූපවාහිනී), Tamil (ரூபவாஹினி), and a transliteration of Sinhala with macrons (RŪPAVĀHINĪ), appeared below.
 The leaf in the right wing was incorporated into NTV's previous symbol and is incorporated into trophies held at award shows organized by the corporation, the Ape Gamana logo, and the SLRC's news operation.
 The logo of Rupavahini's children's club, Muthuhara, was also Peiris' creation.

-A news item on the logo was seen on the Sinhala, Tamil and English news bulletins on launch day.
+A news item on the logo was seen on the Sinhala, Tamil, and English news bulletins on launch day.
 The logo was a source of contention for another designer who, over a five-year period, threatened to sue both the corporation and advertising agency behind its creation.
 During this time, only Peiris could provide evidence.

 In the early years, the station's starting animation consisted of the line drawing of the bird and an aerial shot of the facilities.

 At start-up, a slide (static until the conversion to widescreen) with the Rupavahini logo appears, accompanied by an instrumental rendition of Kawurudo ara Kawuluwen by singer-songwriter Sanath Nandasiri.
 The bird appears towards the end of the channel's nightly end-of-transmission sequence, flying past the transmitter at Rupavahini's headquarters.
 The sequence is followed by the national anthem.

 On 24 February 2022, coinciding with changes to Rupavahini News, the channel changed its logo for the first time; the bird was kept intact but the screen was replaced by a rounded rectangle and the Tamil and English forms of the name were removed.
 Following internal and external pressure, Rupavahini reverted these changes that October.

 Controversies

-In 2007, then government minister Mervyn Silva and his bodyguards stormed the Rupavahini and attacked the news director.
+In 2007, then-government minister Mervyn Silva and his bodyguards stormed the Rupavahini and attacked the news director.
 Employees then attacked Silva.

 On 13 July 2022, protesters claiming to be leaders of the 2022 Sri Lankan protests entered the premises and demanded all scheduled programmes be stopped, and only content related to the protests be broadcast.
 The channel was off air for a short period during the time of the incident.
-Later that day, two of the protesters were allowed to express their opinions on a live breaking news-themed programme.
-At 1:31pm the channel was temporarily taken off the air and did an improvised closedown, by playing the usual routine: the Rupavahini ID, the nightly end of transmission video and the national anthem.
+Later that day, two of the protesters were allowed to express their opinions on a live breaking news–themed programme.
+At 1:31 pm the channel was temporarily taken off the air and did an improvised closedown, by playing the usual routine: the Rupavahini ID, the nightly end of transmission video and the national anthem.